AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 the CASE 2021 fine grained event detection shared task.
 Code and examples are available in [our project repository](https://github.com/AYLIEN/fine-grained-event-classification).

-Although several similar approches have been blogged about elsewhere, we claim that [this notebook](../notebooks/SentenceTransformers-ZeroShot-Baseline.ipynb) is the current fastest way to get a zero-shot text classifier running locally.
+Although several similar approches have been blogged about elsewhere, we claim that [this notebook](../notebooks/SentenceTransformers-ZeroShot-Baseline.ipynb) is the current fastest way to get a zero-shot text classifier running on a local machine.

 -----------------
 ### The News as a Stream of Events